john-osullivan/groupbot/README.md

 - Doing Tasks (Many to Many)
 - Giving Tasks (Many to Many)
 - Points (Integer)

+It also inherits a great deal of properties from relationship backrefs, like:
+- 'user'
+-

 ### Roles
 A role is part of a group, has a description, comes with some responsibilities, and also gives people the power to assign some types of responsibilities.
 It also comes with a title, because of course.
 The columns are: